 Article 41 of the Irish Constitution protects 'the family which is founded on the institution of marriage'.
-The Irish Superior Courts have interpreted this as referring to the family based on heterosexual marriage only. thus excluding a diverse range of non-marital families from enjoying the full level of Constitutional protection.
+The Irish Superior Courts have interpreted this as referring to the family based on heterosexual marriage only.
+At thus excluding a diverse range of non-marital families from enjoying the full level of Constitutional protection.
 In this context, the IHREC welcomes the enactment of the Children and Family Relationships Act 2015 (the '2015 Act') which it considers will provide a 'modern legislative regime for the recognition and protection of the rights of children and the rights of people in diverse family forms which have not been adequately protected in Irish law before now' including 'children raised in families where the parents are unmarried, or are cohabiting, or do not live together, or are in a civil partnership, or are in a second relationship (and combinations of these)'.
+At the family which is foundation as referring to the family based on heterosexual marriage.